JetBrains/guide/site/go/tips/select-all-occurrences-in-a-file/index.md

 **How to use:**

-Press _Ctrl + Alt + Shift + J on Windows/Linux_, and _⌘ + ^ + G on macOS_.
+Press <kbd>⌘⌃G</kbd> (macOS) / <kbd>Ctrl+Alt+Shift+J</kbd> (Windows/Linux).

 After the selection is complete, you can start editing all the fragments as if they were all the same one.

 **Pro tip:**

 If you plan to use this feature to rename something, then you should have a look at our [Rename refactoring](https://blog.jetbrains.com/go/2018/12/07/refactorings-in-goland-rename-refactoring/), which is designed to work safely across multiple packages, not just at the file level, with full preview and undo support.

-<span class="tag is-rounded">New in 2017.3</span>